LucaDal/device-portal/README.md

 # JWT signing secret: use a long random value
 JWT_SECRET=change-me-please

+# Encryption key for sensitive device properties (string fields with sensitive=true)
+# Use 64 hex chars (32 bytes) or base64 for 32 raw bytes
+DEVICE_PROPERTIES_ENCRYPTION_KEY=change-me

 # Backend CORS allowlist (comma-separated).
 # With the current docker-compose defaults, localhost:5173 is already used if this is omitted.